mikependon/RepoDB.NET/pages/operations/executequery.md

 }
 ```

+{: .note }
-**Note:** You can as well pass an anonymous type in the generic type `TResult` of the [ExecuteQuery](/operation/executequery) operation.
+You can as well pass an anonymous type in the generic type `TResult` of the [ExecuteQuery](/operation/executequery) operation.
 This scenario is very important to the F# programming language.

 ## Typed Result